-Andrew is a Research Associate in the Department of Epidemiology.
+Andrew is an Assistant Scientist in the Department of Epidemiology.
 His work focuses on understanding the spatio-temporal dynamics of enteric pathogens, like cholera, and strategies to best control outbreaks.
 In addition, Andrew works on methods for estimating intervention effects, particularly vaccine, with observational study designs.
 Andrew earned his PhD in epidemiology and MHS in biostatistics from Johns Hopkins Bloomberg School of Public Health.
 Before coming to Hopkins, Andrew received his B.S. and M.S. in Environmental Engineering from University of Colorado and practiced as an engineer.

 M. Kate Grabowski

 Mary Kate Grabowski is an Assistant Professor in the Department of Pathology at Johns Hopkins University.
 She also works as an epidemiologist with the Rakai Health Sciences Program (RHSP) in Rakai District, Uganda.
 Her primary research interests include the epidemiology and transmission dynamics of sexually transmitted viral infections, local geography and structure of sexual contact networks, and viral phylodynamics.
 Kate’s research focuses on the transmission, prevention, and control of sexually transmitted viral infections in East Africa.
 She has spent nearly a decade living/working in African settings where she has been involved in various infectious disease epidemiological and laboratory-based studies.
 Kate is also currently a member of the Bill and Melinda Gates funded PANGEA-HIV consortium through RHSP.
 PANGEA-HIV aims to generate 20,000 whole genome HIV sequences to understand HIV transmission dynamics in Africa.